davidvoye/lite-responsive-template/Home.md

 ## About

 The Lite Template is meant to be the responsive rendition of the current "static" template.
 It is a step toward the Drupal design, but not quite as "heavy".
+Neither is "static" the best descriptor now that it will respond to device and window sizes.
 Therefore, it is the "Lite" template.

 ### Goals